 The appointing authority may terminate a probationary employee at any time during the probationary period without right of appeal in any manner and without recourse to the procedures provided in Section 30 (Grievance Procedure), except when the employee alleges that the termination was due to discrimination prohibited by county, state, or federal statutes or regulations.
 If discrimination is alleged, the appeal or grievance shall be decided solely on the basis of whether or not the termination was due to discrimination; and unless it is determined that there was discrimination, the person or persons hearing the appeal or grievance shall not substitute their judgment for that of the appointing authority.
 In case of rejections during probationary periods, employees shall be given written notice, with reasons therefore, at once.

 The Human Resources Director may, upon request by an employee rejected during the probationary period, restore that employee’s name to the eligible list for that classification.
 However, the employee’s name shall not be certified to the department from which rejected without approval of the department head.

-If a new probationary period is in force, the employee shall have a window period of twenty eight days from the date of transfer to elect to return to his/her former position.
-Should an employee be rejected at a point beyond the window period, he/she shall have the right to return to their former department if a vacancy in their former classification exists.
-If no vacancy exists, such employees shall be placed in the longest standing vacancy, as determined by the requisition form date, County wide.
+If a new probationary period is in force, the employee shall have a window period of twenty‑eight (28) days from the date of transfer to elect to return to their former position.
+Should an employee be rejected at a point beyond the window period, they shall have the right to return to their former department if a vacancy in their former classification exists.
+If no vacancy exists, such employees shall be placed in the longest standing vacancy, as determined by the requisition form date, County‑wide.
 If no vacancy exists, such employees shall displace the least senior employee as determined by Rule XVI.
 If no less senior position exists, then the employee shall be removed from County service.